Keto Hemp Brownies with Nut.ella & Hazelnut Crumbs. NO flour. ZERO sugar. FREE of nasties. Just pure healthy goodness and only 1.3g carbs each!!!!

 - 4 large eggs

-- 2 tsp vanilla paste or extract; click HERE for U.S. link
+- 2 tsp vanilla paste (U.S. option HERE) or extract (click HERE for U.S. option)

 - 85g erythritol; U.S. option HERE.

-- 2 tsp pure stevia; click HERE for U.S. option
+- 2 tsp pure stevia powder; click HERE for U.S. option

 - pinch of fine Himalayan pink salt; U.S. option HERE